-- A district board of education definition of the educational process (e.g., in board policy, board resolution, governance document, etc.), which includes off-site supplemental online courses - Documentation (e.g., regulations, course syllabus, handbook, etc.) outlining district policy (if not included in board policy) that describes the following: - Acceptable synchronous and asynchronous ways in which teacher-pupil instruction and contact time can occur outside the classroom (i.e., remotely). - Acceptable ways in which attendance/participation should be documented for asynchronous learning days - Documentation which clearly indicates the amount of time in which a student is receiving synchronous instruction
+- Documentation (e.g., regulations, course syllabus, handbook, etc.) that describes the following: - Acceptable synchronous and asynchronous ways in which teacher-pupil instruction and contact time can occur outside the classroom (i.e., during any off-site, digitally-delivered portions of the class). - Acceptable ways in which attendance/participation should be documented during any offsite online portions of the class - Schedule documentation which clearly indicates the amount of time in which a student is receiving synchronous instruction